Haneke among names in frame for Cannes film awards

 Celebrities bolstered their charity credentials with two major galas -- one to raise money for Haiti hosted by Sean Penn and another for the amfAR AIDS fund led by Harvey Weinstein.

-And Cannes even boasted a Hollywood hissy-fit this year with wide reports of Alec Baldwin publicly criticising Weinstein for refusing to take part in a film project.
+And Cannes even boasted a Hollywood hissy-fit this year with wide reports of Alec Baldwin publicly criticizing Weinstein for refusing to take part in a film project.

 (Reporting by Mike Collett-White)